AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Preview Features in Release 6.6**

-Aviatrix preview features offer you the opportunity to experiment with upcoming features and provide valuable feedback on your experience.
-Preview features should not be deployed in production environments.
-These features are disabled by default, if you wish to enable a preview feature please open an `Aviatrix Support <https://support.aviatrix.com/>`_ ticket.
+Aviatrix releases features in preview mode to offer you the opportunity to experiment with concepts and features that may develop into official product offerings.
+Your valuable feedback helps shape and improve the experience for everyone.

+- Features in preview mode are fully tested and safe for deployment in production environments.
+- Aviatrix does not charge for using features in preview mode.
+You could be charged if the preview feature is promoted to an officially supported feature.
+If a feature in preview mode is promoted to an officially supported product it is announced in the product release notes.
+- Preview mode features are clearly marked in the UI.

+**Azure Subnet-Level Inspection**

 - Azure Subnet-Level Inspection enables inspection by Aviatrix Transit FireNet solution for traffic flowing between subnets within a VNet or in different VNets.
 For more information, refer to `Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to Aviatrix Transit FireNet and NGFW <https://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html>`_.